PennLINC/qsiprep/docs/index.rst

-.. qsiprep documentation master file, created by sphinx-quickstart on Mon May  9 09:04:25 2016.
+..
+QSIPrep documentation master file, created by sphinx-quickstart on Mon May  9 09:04:25 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.